 The difference between Tachi (太刀), Katana (刀), Wakizashi (脇差), Tanto (短刀)

-Swords made before Muromachi period (before 1392) are called Tachi (f太刀).
-Swords made after the Muromachi (室町) are called Katana (刀) and wakizashi (脇差).
+Swords made before the Muromachi period (before 1392) are called Tachi (太刀).
+Swords made after the Muromachi (室町) period are called Katana (刀) and Wakizashi (脇差).
+Katana and Wakizashi were worn together.
 Tanto is a short dagger.
-Tanto were made through out the time.
-Difference between Tachi and Katana is how they were worn.
-Tachi was suspended from the waste belt, the blade side facing down.
-Swords maker’s name was inscribed facing outside on its hilt when it was worn.
-Katana and Wakizashi (called Daisho -大小- means large and small) were thrust between the belt and body, the blade side up.
-Swords maker’s name was inscribed facing outside on its handle when it was worn.
-When you face the maker’s inscription, if the blade comes on the right, that is Tachi.
-When you face the maker’s inscription, if the blade comes on left, that is Katana and Wakizashi.
+Tantos were made throughout time.
+The difference between Tachi and Katana is how they were worn.
+Tachi was suspended from one’s waist belt, the blade side facing down.
+Katana and Wakizashi (called Daisho 大小 means large and small) were thrust between the belt and body two together, the blade side up.
+Usually, Tachi is longer than Katana.
+Wakizashi is shorter than Katana.
+Tanto is the shortest.
+When you face the swordsmith’s inscribed name, if the blade comes on the right, that is Tachi.
+When you face the swordsmith’s inscribed name, if the blade comes on the left, that is Katana and Wakizashi.

 Ko-to (古刀) Shin-to (新刀) Shinshin-to (新々刀) Gendai-to (現代刀)

 Ko-to is the swords made between the Heian period (794-1192) and the beginning of the Keicho Era (1597-1614).
 Shin-to is the swords made between the Keicho Era (1596-1614) and the Tenmei Era (1781-1789).
 Shin Shin-to is the swords made during Bakumatu time (幕末期 1781-1868).
 Gendai-to is from the Meiji Restoration (明治1868) through today.
 Even though the names of the eras or time changed overnight due to the political or dynastical changes through history, the changes in the sword style were always gradual.